Netball is New Zealand’s leading women’s sport, played by women and girls of all ages – and increasingly by men and boys.

 From the mid-1920s the main New Zealand competition was the Dominion Tournament.
 From 2008 to 2016 the ANZ Championship involved top players from both Australia and New Zealand.

-The world championships (the Netball World Cup) are held every four years, and are dominated by New Zealand and Australia.
-The national team, the Silver Ferns, have been world champions four times, and were Commonwealth Games gold medallists in 2006 and 2010.
+The world championships (the Netball World Cup) are held every four years, and have been dominated by New Zealand and Australia.
+The national team, the Silver Ferns, have been world champions five times, and were Commonwealth Games gold medallists in 2006 and 2010.

 Well-known netballers include: